FEMINISTS FOR LIFE CELEBRATES NINETEEN YEARS OF ACTIVISM FOR WOMEN

 Through our work to prevent violence against women and pregnant women:

-- FFL was the only pro-life group in the National Task Force on Sexual Assault and Domestic Violence to work successfully for the Violence Against Women Act, which was passed in 1994.
+• FFL was the only pro-life group in the National Task Force on Sexual Assault and Domestic Violence to work successfully for the Violence Against Women Act, passed in 1994.

 Through our work to prevent the coercion of women into unwanted abortions: